roderickjackson-bradley/socket_io_app/work/w07/d3/03-python-functions.md

 Python does have a the concept of anonymous functions but they are called `lambda` functions.

-Think of `lambda` functions as a JS arrow function that implicitly returns a single express.
+Think of `lambda` functions as a JS arrow function that implicitly returns a single expression's result.

 For example:

 ```js
 // JavaScript